-Let me take this opportunity to make special emphasis on local content.
-It is important to realise that it its only through local content that we can directly measure the participation of our citizens in broadcasting.
-As BOCRA we have set quotas for local content and it is up to the broadcasters to make very radical moves to exceed these quotas in order to ensure broadcast that is relevant, entertaining and can be an economic empowerment to the citizens.
-Last year BOCRA collaborated with relevant stakeholders to create a local content strategy and it is impressed upon everybody to play their part.
+Let me take this opportunity to place emphasis on local content.
+It is important to realise that it is only through local content that we can directly measure the participation of our citizens in broadcasting.
+As BOCRA we have set minimum quotas for local content broadcasting.
+It is encouraged that broadcasters put in place concerted measures to exceed these to ensure that broadcast is relevant, entertaining and empowers citizens economically.
+Last year, BOCRA collaborated with relevant stakeholders to create a local content strategy and it is impressed upon everybody to play their part.
 All broadcasters, commercial and government owned should forge synergies with local content developers to ensure that radio is relevant to Batswana.
 Quality of your services, both signal distribution and sound quality should be your major priority and BOCRA will continuously monitor all the broadcasters within its purview to ensure compliance.

 Director of Ceremonies, my task in your progamme today is to welcome all stakeholders and I have used this opportunity to share some few thoughts from the regulatory perspective.
-Allow me to end my assignment by once again extending a hearty and warm welcome to all of you and wish this commemoration day all the success that God can grant.
+Allow me to end my assignment by once again extending a hearty and warm welcome to all of you and wish this commemoration all the success that God can grant.

 I welcome you and thank you for your attention.